ais-lab/paindiffusion/README.md

 ## Acknowledgments

-We thank the previous author for their opensource code.
+We thank the previous author for their open-source code.
 This project is heavily based on the excellent implementations of diffusion models from:
 - [**modular-diffusion**](https://github.com/myscience/modular-diffusion)
 - [**denoising-diffusion-pytorch**](https://github.com/lucidrains/denoising-diffusion-pytorch)
 - [**k-diffusion**](https://github.com/crowsonkb/k-diffusion)